Assocify-Team/Assocify-PRD/template/6-non_functional_requirements.md

 #### Data Retention Policy:
 For it to be functioning, the Assocify app necessitates lots of data.
 For this reason we have developed these policies on data retention:

-- The treasuy data is end-to-end encrypted.
+- The treasury data is end-to-end encrypted.
 This is an important feature, since the treasury data is considered important and should not be compromised by an attack on the server.

 - The event and the profile data are stored in the server.
 In this case the end-to-end encryption will not be possible since both the event and profile data will have to be acessible to a growing number of users.
 However, the data will still be encrypted during the communications, so that it cannot be robbed by a malicious attacker.

 - User data is stored on the server.
 There is no password stored (the authentication is managed by Google), so there will only be the name and the email adress to be stored.

 - After one year of inactivity, the user is notified by mail.
 In case of an absence of a response, all data linked to the user is deleted from the server.
 For an association, it's after three years of inactivity (the data on the server has not been modified nor acessed) that the data is eliminated.

 - At any point in time, the user can decide to delete it's data.
 He has a period of 30 days to retract the demand, after that it's data will be deleted permanently.
 For an association, it's the president that has to ask for the deletion, and the period to retract is the same as for the user.

 - The user can ask at any time all the data from his user profile or from his association if he is the president.
 This data can be used as a backup, or to check what informations are stored on the database.

 ### Adoption, Scalability, and Availability: